BSMP-Coders/intermediate-continue-your-ai-journey/lesson-3.2/PyGame.md

-Here's an edited and polished version of your lesson, with tightened language, clarified instructions, and improved flow, while keeping your engaging tone:

----

-# 🎮 Week 3, Lesson 2: Build a Python Pygame with GitHub Copilot
+# 🎮 Week 3, Lesson 2: Build a Pygame Using GitHub Copilot Inline Editor

-## Welcome to Your First Game with Pygame!

-You're about to explore **Pygame**, a beginner-friendly Python library that lets you create fun, interactive games with graphics, sound, and keyboard controls.
-In this lesson, you'll go from zero to a working game, using GitHub Copilot as your coding sidekick.

-## 🎯 Lesson Objectives

-By the end of this lesson, you'll be able to:

-* 🎮 **Create an interactive Pygame project** using Python and GitHub Copilot.
-* 🤝 **Collaborate on GitHub** by sharing your project and giving feedback.

----

 ## 💻 Step 1: Choose How to Run Your Game